 MSM has a softening, deeply penetrating effect on the skin when applied topically.
 It has the unique ability to penetrate deep into skin layers, therefore, is deeply hydrating and smoothing for long periods of time.
 This is one of the best ingredients to look for if you have dry or mature skin that has lost its elasticity.

-The sulfur compound also has an anti-inflammatory and skin-repairing effect which may be useful for inflammatory skin conditions such as eczema, acne, and psoriasis.
+The sulfur compound also has an anti-inflammatory effect which may be useful for inflammatory skin conditions.
 It also may help smooth and soften acne scars and hasten the healing of existing lesions.

 MSM helps prepare the skin for deep absorption of the moisturizer to the skin with a plumping effect.